 secret agents/hitmen (hitpeople?) who end up being assigned

 to kill each other.
+Yes, a

 high-concept film.
 Someone pitched this film I mean,